Aeternatrix/AnD/README.md

 In so doing, I think I focused more on the data structure side of the class and much less on the algorithm side.
 Now, more than a few years later of not practicing/internalising algorithm things™, I believe I have trouble remembering how to do them.
 Thus I have decided to do something about that and go look for some algorithms and data structures to make (probably terrible) implementations of.

 I have long since lost whatever resources I had for the Algorithms and Data Structures class I took; luckily, there's online resources easily accessible to give me starting points.
-To which I will credit as I implement (below).
+To which I will credit as I implement (below); if there's something uncredited, it's because the description of it was from memory.

 For now, I only plan to do implementations in C/C++, maybe C# and/or Java if I'm feeling 'high-level'.
 I tried Assembly the other day for the first time since a 30 minute last-class-of-the-semester practical in Embeded Systems and enjoyed it more than I remembered.
 So, add Assembly if I'm feeling particularly *spicy*.
 <s>Never JavaScript; that shite's completely unreadable</s>